 Vision Marine Technologies Shatters Its Own Speed Record, Powered By E-Motion™ Powertrain At Lake Of The Ozarks Shootout

-One of the largest boating events in the nation, the Shootout provided a tremendous platform to showcase our electric technology to the boating community.”BOISBRIAND, QUEBEC, CANADA, September 1, 2021 /EINPresswire.com/ -- Montreal, Canada, August 24, 2021 – Vision Marine Technologies, Inc. (Nasdaq: VMAR) (“Vision Marine” or the “Company”), a global leader in the electric recreational boating industry serving both OEMs and consumers, is proud to announce its Bruce22 electric boat powered by its 180 hp fully electric E-Motion™ outboard motor set a new category speed record at the Lake of the Ozarks Shootout, the largest unsanctioned boat race in the US, which took place August 28-29, 2021.
+We are absolutely thrilled with the performance of our Bruce 22 powered by our E-Motion™ electric powertrain at the Lake of the Ozarks Shootout”BOISBRIAND, QUEBEC, CANADA, September 3, 2021 /EINPresswire.com/ -- Vision Marine Technologies, Inc. (Nasdaq: VMAR) (“Vision Marine” or the “Company”), a global leader in the electric recreational boating industry serving both OEMs and consumers, is proud to announce its Bruce 22 electric boat powered by its 180 hp fully electric E-Motion™ outboard motor set a new category speed record at the Lake of the Ozarks Shootout, the largest unsanctioned boat race in the US, which took place August 28-29, 2021.

 — Alexandre Mongeon